prathmesh796/Admission_Enquiry_Chatbot/README.md

 courses, location, cost, and other topics.
 Machine learning techniques are used in the construction of the College Enquiry Chatbot project to evaluate user queries and comprehend user messages.
-The web application that answers the question is called This System.
 All one needs to do is submit a question using the bot.

 The responses match the questions posed by the user.
 Through the system, the User can inquire about any activity related to college.